What is Absenteeism?

-When an employee is absent, it can have a variety of effects on company output.
-Coworkers take on the responsibility of making up the lost productivity of the absent employee.
+When an employee is absent, it can have various effects on company output.
+Coworkers take on the responsibility of making up for the lost productivity of the absent employee.
 In turn, they run the risk of falling victim to stress/burnout and engaging in absenteeism, making it a vicious circle.
-Managers take on the burden of trying to improve time management and have less time to focus on other important business functions.
+Managers take on the burden of improving time management and have less time to focus on other essential business functions.

 Absenteeism can directly impact profitability in two ways;

 1 – Increased Costs